Them Crooked Vultures: Reunion for tribute shows (2022)

-In September 2022, the band reunited for two tribute shows dedicated to late Foo Fighters drummer Taylor Hawkins.
+In September 2022, the band reunited for two tribute shows dedicated to the late Foo Fighters drummer Taylor Hawkins.
 At Wembley Stadium, the group performed "Gunman" as well as covers of Elton John's "Goodbye Yellow Brick Road" and Queens of the Stone Age's "Long Slow Goodbye".
-At the KIA Forum show, they reprised the same set, albeit with "Dead End Friends" played instead of "Gunman".
-During both performances, the group was also joined by Greg Kurstin on keyboards and Alain Johannes on guitar.
+At the KIA Forum show, they reprised the same set, with "Dead End Friends" played instead of "Gunman".
+During both performances, the group was joined by Greg Kurstin on keyboards and Alain Johannes on guitar.

 Musical style

 Them Crooked Vultures has been described as hard rock and alternative rock.
 According to Louder Sound, "Them Crooked Vultures is loaded with ample elements of sludge metal, noise rock, grunge, stoner rock, and a generous dash of classic psychedelic rock sensibilities."